RepairCore/docs/getting-started/demo-data.md

 > **Tip:** Keep the default roles and permissions - they provide a good starting point for your team structure.

-## Starting Fresh

-If you prefer to start without demo data, you can skip the demo seeder during installation.

 ---

 Next: [Admin Dashboard](../ui/admin-dashboard.md)